 What do we want?

-The Alliance sees the inequalities between people and the lack of real influence that create and sustain militaristic structures as the cause of the wars.
+The Union sees the inequalities between people and the lack of real influence that create and sustain militaristic structures as the cause of the wars.
 It works to eliminate these causes and break militarism.
 It sees both compulsory military service and army as unnecessary and detrimental to the well-being of humanity.